How To Plant Garlic

 I recommend not filling in the holes with dirt, until all the cloves have been placed in their holes to be sure you have one in each hole and that they are placed the right way up.

-When the cloves have been checked, fill in the holes with loose soil, and cover the bed with leaves, or straw.
 One last chore is to mark the planted area to be sure everyone knows the area is planted and to keep kids from playing or digging in that garden bed.

 Garlic does not do well with repeated freezing and thawing so be sure to keep those beds covered up during the winter months.